 14. Independent Use

-Gilcrease Museum does not supply black and white or color images to companies or individuals operating photography rental image reproduction or digital image catalog and/or sales service.
+Gilcrease Museum does not supply images to companies or individuals operating photography rental image reproduction or digital image catalog and/or sales service.

 Applicants may not photocopy, make inter-negatives or otherwise duplicate by any means a color or black and white form of media or photograph supplied by Gilcrease Museum.